Data Privacy Policy

 We can use temporary and permanent cookies and inform you about this within the framework of our privacy policy.

-If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+If users do not want cookies that are not technically essential to be stored on their computer, they are asked to use our cookie management banner to manage their consent, or deactivate the corresponding option in the system settings of their browser.
 Stored cookies can be deleted in the system settings of the browser.
 The exclusion of cookies can lead to functional restrictions of this online offer.

 A general objection to the use of cookies for online marketing purposes can be declared for a large number of services, especially in the case of tracking, via the US site http://www.aboutads.info/choices/ or the EU site http://www.youronlinechoices.com/.
 Furthermore, the storage of cookies can be achieved by deactivating them in the browser settings.
 Please note that in this case, not all functions of this online offer can be used.